 What is this case about?

-What is the deadline to file a Petition for Remission?
+What is the deadline to submit a claim?

 When will I get a payment?

-Am I eligible for remission if I did not report the fraud to Western Union?
+Can I submit a claim if I didn't report the fraud to Western Union?

-Yes, if you file a petition when the process opens, and you meet the other eligibility requirements.
+Yes, if you meet the other eligibility requirements.

 What kinds of scams are covered by these refunds?